 But does eating a higher fat and lower carbohydrate meal plan really produce the results that can help you lose weight for the long run?

-In this article, we’ll take a look at some of the basics of a restricted carb meal plan and how it can benefit you on your weight loss journey.
+Let’s start out by taking a look at some of the basics of a restricted carb meal plan and how it can benefit you on your weight loss journey.

 What Is A Low Carb High Fat Diet?